 b) Contractual relationships

 The majority of our relationships with supporters and beneficiaries are voluntary and not contractual.
-This purpose primarily relates to how we process the data that we hold in relation to our staff, and in some circumstances, our volunteers.
+This purpose primarily relates to how we process the data that we hold in relation to our staff, and in some circumstances, our volunteers and agents.

 c) Legitimate interests

 The law allows personal data to be legally collected and used by an organisation if it is necessary for a legitimate business (or in our case charitable) interest of the organisation - as long as its use is fair and balanced and does not unduly impact the rights of the individual concerned.
 This basis covers the majority of the personal information we collect.

 What are our legitimate interests?